 The MAA is an Administration degree and is accredited under the SACS accreditation guidelines for the University.
-It is not a business degree as defined by ACBSP accreditation criteria and therefore does not require ACBSP accreditation.
+It is not a business degree as defined by Accreditation Council for Business Schools and Programs (ACBSP) accreditation criteria and therefore does not require ACBSP accreditation.

-The MAA Program is unique among graduate programs in South Texas in that it provides participants with core competencies in administration as well as essential knowledge, skills, and abilities in specialties such as Organizational Development, Sport Management, Communication Arts, Healthcare Administration, and Adult Education.
-The program curriculum is designed to develop ethical and accountable administrators who are able to conceptualize, and critically analyze complex organizational issues and who are able to communicate persuasively toward a course of action that is in the best interests of those they serve.
+The MAA Program is unique among graduate programs in South Texas in that it provides participants with core competencies in administration as well as essential knowledge, skills, and abilities in specialties such as Applied Administration, Healthcare Administration, and Organizational Development.
+The program curriculum is designed to develop ethical and accountable administrators who are able to conceptualize, and critically analyze complex organizational issues and are able to communicate persuasively toward a course of action that is in the best interests of those they serve.